 This is a collection of small tapas bars in Poble Sec that serve Basque style pinchos, or small tapas speared onto a slice of bread with a wooden toothpick.
 The pinchos cost a few euros each and are perfectly accompanied by a glass of wine.
 This is budget eating at its best.
 C/Blai

 Where to stay in Barcelona on a budget

 Barcelona can be a pricey place to stay, luckily there are some great budget options for those on a backpacker budget which include hostels from 30 euros a night to cheap rooms at around 80 euros per night.
 It’s always worth checking out Airbnb for rooms and apartments from approximately 80 to 100 euros per night.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have written an extensive guide on Where to stay in Barcelona.

 The Generator Hostel – this fun and youthful hostel is situated just a stroll away from the Gaudi Cathedral.
 Dorm beds cost around 18 euros in mixed dorms, 27 euros for a 6-bed dorm (female or male only) and private rooms from 99 euros per night.

 Black Swan Hostel – this is another backpacker bargain with dorm beds ranging from 29 euros per night, and within walking distance of all the essential sites, Barcelona has to offer.

 Praktik Garden – This little luxury find offers double rooms at a steal, from 89 euros per night.
 The Barceloneta beach is just 15 minutes walking distance from the hotel, the major tourists’ sites are situated only 10 minutes away.
 They also have another hotel, which is a little further out in Eixample neighbourhood with rooms from 74 euros.

 How to get around Barcelona on a budget

 Aside from walking there are other ways to get around the city.